HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/mx/configuration/index.md

 4. Click **Save** to finish the identity service configurations.

-5. To Enable SSO for the identity service, Navigate to the service, click on the kebab menu icon (three dots menu), and select **Enable SSO**.
+5. To enable SSO for the identity service, navigate to the service, click the <insert menu name here> icon (three dots menu), and select **Enable SSO**.

   ![alt text](image-5.png)

-For more information on foundry, please refer to this [link](https://opensource.hcltechsw.com/volt-mx-docs/95/docs/documentation/Foundry/voltmxFoundryFundamentals.html)
+For more information on Volt MX Foundry, refer to [Volt MX Foundry Fundamentals](https://opensource.hcltechsw.com/volt-mx-docs/95/docs/documentation/Foundry/voltmxFoundryFundamentals.html){target="_blank"}.

 ### Adding SSO in Iris